haniehm26/haniehm26/README.md

 </p>

 # Honio:ocean:
 Some years ago, one of my friends wrongly called me Honio instead of Hanieh.
-It was just a funny mistake because of the name of Ponyo (it isan Anime).
+It was just a funny mistake because of the name of Ponyo (it is an Anime).
 From that day, some call me Honio.
 ## About Me
 I'm currently a Computer Engineering bachelor's student at Shahid Beheshti University.
 I have tried many different fields in the last three and a half last years, from developing Websites and Applications to even trying a hand in Digital Marketing and Search Engine Optimization.
 But I am still trying to discover the best path for the rest of my life.
 I am recently interested in Machine Learning and operating with Data.
 Maybe this one is the last adventure!